pixelplumber/frsupersized/Documentation/Introduction/Index.rst

-This extension implements the jquery supersized plugin - full screen background slideshow (http://buildinternet.com/project/supersized/ - MIT License / GPL License).
+This extension implements the jquery supersized plugin - full screen background slideshow (http://buildinternet.com/project/supersized/ - MIT License / GPL License // Github: https://github.com/buildinternet/supersized).

 - Can be used for a full sreen background / background slideshow and a background banner / banner slideshow.